hortulanusT/dynLattice/README.md

 # Rod-based Lattice Simulations
 This repository contains JEM/JIVE code to simulate lattices undergoing high strain-rate dynamic deformation based on nonlinear beam elements.
 It also contains some test files to verify the correctness of the implementation.
+The documentation for JEM/JIVE, on which most of the classes used in this project are based, can be found [here](https://jive-manual.dynaflow.com/index.html).

 ## Requirements
 - **Apptainer**